 Senior Chair Yoga

-Offering Retirement Communities and Senior Centers the benefits of yoga practiced in a chair - using gentle breath synchronized movements, affirmations, sounds and meditation
+Offering Retirement Communities and Senior Centers the benefits of yoga practiced in a chair - using gentle breath synchronized movements, sounds and meditation

 Move into Stillness and Silence with Breath